Carl Jung discovered with the concept of a shadow side.

 Psychological projection is a defence mechanism used by a narcissist to defend their own ego against their own negative qualities, by denying the existence of their own inner faults and placing them onto others.
 A way to deny theirs and our reality A way of denying something they have done and passing the blame for their behaviour, thoughts or feelings onto others.
 They can be projecting thoughts, flaws, emotions, characteristics, actions and feelings that they don’t like within themselves.

 Protection is the narcissist manipulation method to control the image.
-The realities they want others to see, to gaslight us into losing our minds often causing Cognitive Dissonance where because we live in two different realities, the one we live and the one we are gaslighted into believing we then end up living with two very different beliefs, values or ideas, which leaves you disorientated and confused.
+The realities they want others to see gaslighting us into losing our minds, often causing Cognitive Dissonance where because we live in two different realities, the one we live and the one we are gaslighted into believing, we then end up living with two very different beliefs, values or ideas, which leaves you disorientated and confused.

-When a narcissist is judging others often, it’s due to the projection of their shadow side so they are judging themselves, or their envious side, putting others down to feel better for what they themselves lack in.
+When a narcissist judges others often, it’s due to the projection of their shadow side, so they are judging themselves or their envious side, putting others down to feel better for what they themselves lack in.

 When looking at our shadow side, we can.

-Recognise our insecurities and flaws when we see than in others.
+Recognise our insecurities and flaws when we see them in others.

 Often why many overlook a narcissist toxic side, overlook the offensive side, as it’s not within themselves, so to them it’s unimaginable someone would do this, why we can blame ourselves, as the times we feel angry is when someone causes that anger within us, so indeed the narcissist isn’t mad at us just because, it must be something we did.
 The narcissist will gaslight us into believing we did something; we can recognise our anger.
 However, a narcissist believes you made them angry, even when you did no wrong.
 Therefore they feel resentment, hurt you and feel better within because to them, they served justice.